 The Pay Equity law requires commonwealth employers to compensate men and women equally based on comparable work.
-The law also prohibits employers from asking job applicants about their salary history as part of the screening process.
+The law also prohibits employers from asking job applicants about their previous salary history as part of the screening process.
 Lt.
-Governor Karyn Polito says “this legislation is an important step toward advancing more equal, inclusive and thriving workplaces throughout the commonwealth for women and families”.
+Governor Karyn Polito said, “This legislation is an important step toward advancing more equal, inclusive and thriving workplaces throughout the commonwealth for women and families.”

-It should be noted that these numbers are a wide overview comparing salaries of full time employees, year-round employees, and don’t factor specifics like experience and/or job title.
+It should be noted that these numbers are a wide overview comparing salaries of full time employees, year-round employees, and do not factor specifics like experience and/or job title.
 When analyzing job title and experience the trend seems to narrow (but still exists), when comparing wages of employees with similar job title working at similar businesses and with comparable educational levels and experience.
 Employers may still factor in qualifications, experience, education, and training when determining pay under the new law.